Synthetixio/SIPs/content/xips/XIP-2 Security Core.md

 ### Upgrading a Lit action

-The Lit node operators run encrypted virtual machines to house **programmable key pairs** (PKPs) and execute Lit action code, meaning the node operators cannot modify the logic of the Lit action without acquiring a signature via the Lit action itself.
+The Lit node operators run encrypted virtual machines ([AMD SEV-SNP](https://www.amd.com/content/dam/amd/en/documents/epyc-business-docs/white-papers/SEV-SNP-strengthening-vm-isolation-with-integrity-protection-and-more.pdf)) to house **programmable key pairs** (PKPs) and execute Lit action code, meaning the node operators cannot modify the logic of the Lit action without acquiring a signature via the Lit action itself.

 Infinex governance can upgrade Lit actions by deploying new code to IPFS, and having the user request that the Lit action points to the new IPFS ID (the `litActionIPFSID`).
 This means that Infinex Governance can’t upgrade the Lit action logic without the users consent.